dontkme/EAHelitron/README.md

 ```
 perl -v
 ```
-If has the Perl version information, we download all EAHelitron files. https://github.com/dontkme/EAHelitron/archive/master.zip
+If the terminal displays Perl version information, then we can download all EAHelitron files. https://github.com/dontkme/EAHelitron/archive/master.zip

 ### Installing